Prottoy2938/ingredient-blog/_posts/new-changes-in-ingredient.md

   url: "https://i.ibb.co/FWfS8Bg/Ingredient-Blog-2-Preview-1.jpg"
 ---

 > Over the past couple of weeks, there have been some major changes in the Ingredient application.
-Some of these changes include video suggestion, related images,more detailed info on the recipe/dish, and a new blog.
+Some of these changes includes video suggestiosn, related recipe images, more detailed info about recipe/dish, and a new blog.

 Heres a brief review: